-Texture lookup and texture fetch operations performed in vertex, geometry, and fragment shaders are affected by completeness of the texture being sampled as described in sections 2.14.11 and 3.12.2.
+Texture lookup and texture fetch operations performed in shaders are affected by completeness of the texture being sampled as described in sections 2.14.12 and 3.13.2.

 For fixed-function texture access, if texturing is enabled for a texture unit at the time a primitive is rasterized, and if the texture image bound to the enabled texture target is not complete, then it is as if texture mapping were disabled for that texture unit.